knaut/ulna/README.md

 # Ulna
 A midnight framework for single-page apps

-"your tools should work for you, not the other way around"
+"Your tools should work for you, not the other way around."

 # What is this?
 A javascript framework designed for rapidly creating single-page webapps, for both server and client.

-This README is very incomplete.
-A lot of documentation is forthcoming.

 # The Nutshell